groue/GRMustache/README.md

 #### Boolean signed characters

-All declared properties as `signed char` will be considered as booleans:
+All properties declared as signed character will be considered as booleans:

 	@interface Person: NSObject
 	@property char initial;	// will be considered as boolean!